 The question in this paper is the extent to which tariffs are offset by countervailing movements in exchange rates.
-We look at this question from a general theoretical perspective and in the context of the US-China tariff war.
+We look at this question from a theoretical perspective and in the context of the US-China tariff war.

-We first present a simple model of an open economy applying a tariff on its imports or being imposed a tariff on its exports.
+We first present a model of a small open economy applying a tariff on its imports or being imposed a tariff on its exports.
 The authorities have a domestic objective in terms of inflation and pursue this objective through a Taylor rule.